I'lll start right off by ending all the suspense and let you know I did make it to Maine.

 We looked at a bunch of places, ruled out the sketchy ones, dreamed of the expensive ones, and eventually found a couple options starting in September.
 That left us several weeks to wait, with my new job starting the week after we arrived.
 We found an exceptionally small, very expensive studio condo right downtown Bar Harbor and anxiously waited for the end of the month.
 The good thing was it was a reasonable drive to work for me and an easy walk to playgrounds, parks and pools for Nicole and Madeline.
 We reacquainted ourselves with the island and finally decided on a winter rental in Southwest Harbor.

-Two tuckered out
+Two tuckered out two year olds |

 Back in Bar Harbor I started work and didn't exactly ease into it.
 Never being all that happy about working in the first place, I tried to go in with a positive attitude and an open mind.
 The rush to get me working came from a 48' sailboat they were just finishing up and all the quirks that come from untested systems and new technology.
 Trying to troubleshoot systems you didn't install is always challenging, and adding to that the fact that the installers had never worked with some of this equipment meant it was a busy and sometimes frantic first few weeks at work.
 The woodwork and craftsmanship on these boats is second to none, so I struggled to make sure all the other systems were up to that same high standard.
 My regular work week is four ten hour days so I have three day weekends to recover and it seems like the schedule will work out well for spending time with Madeline as well.